oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The BFF pattern requires that the JavaScript application proxies all requests to a resource server through a backend BFF component.
 As a consequence, the BFF component is able to observe all requests and responses between a JavaScript application and a resource server, which can have a considerable privacy impact.

 When the JavaScript application and BFF are built and deployed by the same party, the privacy impact is likely minimal.
 However, when this pattern is implemented using a BFF component that is provided or hosted by a third party, this privacy impact needs to be taken into account.

+#### Proxy Restrictions {#pattern-bff-proxy}

+The BFF acts as a proxy by accepting requests from the frontend and forwarding them to the resource server.
+The inbound request carries a cookie, which the BFF translates into an access token on the outbound request.
+Apart from CSRF attacks, attackers may attempt to manipulate the BFF into forwarding requests to unintended hosts.
+If an attacker successfully exploits this, they could redirect the BFF to an arbitrary server, potentially exposing the user's access token.

+To mitigate this risk, the BFF MUST enforce strict outbound request controls by validating destination hosts before forwarding requests.
+This requires maintaining an explicit allowlist of approved resource servers, ensuring that requests are only proxied to predefined backends (e.g., `/bff/orders/create maps` exclusively to `https://order-api.example.com/create`).
+If dynamic routing based on paths (e.g., `/bff/orders/{id}`) is necessary, the BFF MUST apply strict validation to ensure that only authorized destinations are accessible.
+Additionally, restricting the allowed HTTP methods on a per-endpoint basis can further reduce attack vectors.

+When implementing a dynamically configurable proxy, the BFF MUST ensure that it only allows requests to explicitly permitted hosts and paths.
+Failure to enforce these restrictions can lead to unauthorized access and access token leakage.

 #### Advanced Security